purab107/KrishiMitra-PunkRockers/README.md

-# 🌾 Crop Recommendation System – PUNKROCKERS
+# 🌾 Crop Recommendation System – KrishiMitra

 This project was developed as part of the **Smart India Hackathon 2025** under the theme **Digital Agriculture**.
 It empowers farmers with **AI-driven crop recommendations** using soil, weather, and market data.